black-roland/homeassistant-microsoft-todo/README.md

 ## Work in progress

 Work is still in progress.
-Next steps are documented as [issues](https://github.com/black-roland/homeassistant-microsoft-todo/labels/todo).
+Next steps are tracked as [issues](https://github.com/black-roland/homeassistant-microsoft-todo/labels/todo).

 ## Setup